Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/prereqs_overview/Kernel_customization_Start_here/customizing_hp_ux.md

 ---
-title: "HP- UX: Customize the kernel"
+title: "HP-UX: Customize the kernel"
-linkTitle: "HP- UX: Customize the kernel"
+linkTitle: "HP-UX: Customize the kernel"
 weight: 200
---- This topic provides information on customizing the HP- UX kernel, and how to:
+---This topic provides information on customizing the HP-UX kernel, and how to:

 - Modify
     the message queue depth